medialab/xan/docs/cmd/view.md

                                 revealed when color is enabled for the output.
 Use `auto` for automatic detection, `never` or `always`.
                                 [default: auto]
+    -T, --tee                   When used, will print the table to stderr and forward given stream to stdout.
+Very useful to print transitional tables in pipes.
+                                Default --limit will be set to 5 and implies --color=always as well as --repeat-headers=never.
+Incompatible with -p/--pager.

 Common options:
     -h, --help             Display this message